hammerlab/epidisco/docs/running-local.md

 Get Secotrec-local
 ------------------

-Then we get the `secotrec-local` application:
+[Secotrec](https://github.com/hammerlab/secotrec)-local is tool that can deploy the infrastructure needed to run Epidisco.
+We need to download the application:

     mkdir ~/bin/
     wget -O ~/bin/secotrec-local https://storage.googleapis.com/smondet-experiments/secotrec-local-Linux-x86_64-03